Feature Completion Transformer for Occluded Person Re-identification: Introduction

-Currently, there is no effective approach to address all three of these issues simultaneously.
-To this end, we propose an \textit{Feature Completion Transformer} (FCFormer) for occluded person ReID to mitigate the impact of the three challenges.
-Specifically, the proposed method could adaptively complement the occluded features, as shown in Figure \ref{occluder}.
-As Figure \ref{framework} shows, the encoder is responsible for extracting global and local information.
-On this basis, four designs are proposed to alleviate the above three problems. \textbf{Firstly}, to obtain rich occlusion samples, we build an \textit{Occlusion Instances Library} (OIL) that contains 17 classes of occlusion samples obtained from the COCO \cite{COCO} and Occluded-duke \cite{miao2019pose} training sets.
+To simultaneously solve above problems, we propose an \textit{Feature Completion Transformer} (FCFormer) for occluded person Re-ID.
+Specifically, the proposed method could adaptively complement the features in occluded regions, as shown in Fig. \ref{fct}.
+Four designs are proposed to alleviate the above three problems. \textbf{Firstly}, to obtain rich occlusion samples, we build an \textit{Occlusion Instances Library} (OIL) that contains 17 classes of occlusion samples obtained from the COCO \cite{COCO} and Occluded-duke \cite{miao2019pose} training sets.
 Then we propose an \textit{Occlusion Instance Augmentation} (OIA) strategy that produces more diverse occluded training images pairs by pasting image patches from OIL with a specific strategy.
-As Figure \ref{fig:Augmentation} shows, compared with the existing occlusion augmentation strategies, such as random erase \cite{Random} and OAMN augmentation \cite{OAMN}, the introduce of rich occlusion samples can better simulate real-world occlusion scenarios. \textbf{Secondly}, a dual-stream encoder paradigm with shared weights is proposed, and the generated holistic-occluded image pairs are taken as input to obtain aligned feature pairs.
+As Fig. \ref{fig:Augmentation} shows, compared with the existing occlusion augmentation strategies, such as random erase \cite{Random} and OAMN augmentation \cite{OAMN}, the introduce of rich occlusion samples can better simulate real-world occlusion scenarios. \textbf{Secondly}, a dual-stream encoder paradigm is proposed, which takes the generated holistic-occluded image pairs as input to obtain aligned feature pairs.
 In general, holistic pedestrian features contain more ID representations than occluded pedestrian features. \textbf{Thirdly}, based on the above prior information, a self-supervised \textit{Feature Completion Decoder} (FCD) module is proposed to complement occluded pedestrian features.
-FCD has a learnable completion embedding representation, which enables the model to automatically complement missing features under the supervision of holistic pedestrian features without pre-defining human body regions and additional labels. \textbf{Finally}, to bridge the large feature gap between the occluded scene and the holistic scene, we design a \textit{Cross Hard Triplet Loss} (CHT) for metric learning.
-In addition, we propose a \textit{Feature Completion Consistency Loss} (FC$^2$) to explicitly narrow the distribution discrepancy between completion features and holistic features in high-dimensional space, thereby ensuring that FCD could conduct feature completion and train in a self-supervised manner.
+FCD has a learnable completion embedding representation, which enables the model to automatically complement missing features under the supervision of holistic pedestrian features without pre-defining human body regions and additional labels. \textbf{Finally}, to bridge the large feature gap between the occluded scene and the holistic scene, we design a \textit{Cross Hard Triplet} (CHT) loss for metric learning.
+In addition, we propose a \textit{Feature Completion Consistency} (FC$^2$) loss to explicitly narrow the distribution discrepancy between completion features and holistic features in high-dimensional space, thereby ensuring that FCD could conduct feature completion and train in a self-supervised manner.